SaiPawan01/QueryBill/README.md

 ### 2. **Frontend Development**

 - Built with React and Redux for state management.
+- Developed a **dashboard page** to upload and manage the documents.
 - Developed a **three-panel layout**:

   - **Left Panel:** Document Viewer with zoom/pan and multi-page support.